A-725-K/AdventOfCode/2024/lesson_learned.md

 time I will face a similar problem.
 As well as some noticeable facts that happened during the AoC.

+# Day 18
+After a hectic couple of days here some more easy-going puzzle :) After realizing that `memoization` was the best today's best friend, I had no issue in figuring out all by myself!
+It has been relieving after giving up for at least 2 days.
+It also took very short time to adapt the solution to part 1 for getting the second star, and the code is clean too.
+Relaxing!

 # Day 17
 Cpus has always been my favorite kind of problem to implement for AoC.
 The first star has been very fun to reach.
 Unfortunately, I had no idea how to approach